The Icelandic Horse Farm

 Clinics and Lessons

 Please refer to the Events page for a list of our clinics with prices.
-We don't offer individual lessons or trail rides outside the clinics.
+We do offer individual lessons but don't offer trail rides outside the clinics.
 If you are looking to buy a horse we are happy to give you pointers about riding horses that are suitable for your needs at no charge.

 Transportation